allc/allc.github.io/_posts/2023-07-25-amateursctf-web-writeup.md

 The bot will make Gopher request to the url provided, extract the URL from the selector of the 3rd item (at index 2) in the response, and make a POST request to the URL with the flag.

-The bot does restrict the host of the Gopher url to start with `amt.rs`, however this can be easily bypassed with subdomain like `gopher://amt.rs.cjxol.com:31290/`.
+The bot does restrict the host of the Gopher url to start with `amt.rs`, however this can be easily bypassed with subdomains like `gopher://amt.rs.cjxol.com:31290/`.
 The the server can response with my URL in the relative position, the bot would make a POST request to my URL with the flag.
 The URL for the POST request is not restricted.

 ![go-gopher flag](/assets/image/amateursctf-web-writeup/go-gopher-flag.png)